-- Enable the Show at startup subtractive, as soon as the user opens the map, the details panel is visualized. - Delete the details sheet mathematical m
+- Enable the Show at startup button.
+If active, as soon as the user opens the map, the details panel is visualized. - Delete the details sheet 🍿

 Once the details are saved, the Show details button appears also on the map card in Homepage